Skip to content

 File(s) Change Summary

-eth/catalyst/l2_api_test.go Replaced nil with common.Address{} in BuildBlock invocation tests for parameter consistency.
+eth/catalyst/l2_api_test.go Replaced nil with common.Address{} in BuildBlock calls in tests for consistent address parameter usage.

 Sequence Diagram(s)